svoisen/orthrus/README.md

 - Gemini: port 1965
 - Web: port 8080

-## HTML templates
+## Templates

+Templates are expected for both HTML and Gemtext content.
+Template files that are prefixed with an underscore (`_`) are treated as partials to be used in other templates.

-Orthrus supports templates using go's standard templating language.
+Orthrus templates must use Go's standard templating language.
 For information on how to write templates, [see the documentation for the `html/template` package](https://pkg.go.dev/html/template) of the go standard library.

 Orthrus expects all templates to use the `.tmpl` file extension.
+For example templates, see the `example/templates` directory.

 ## Configuration file